xiaohw7/cgmoi/README.md

 - Send '1' to turn on power to linear actuators

 - Send '2' to turn off power to linear actuators

+- Send '3'/'5'/'7' to move linear actuator 1/2/3 up for 1 second

+- Send '4'/'6'/'8' to move linear actuator 1/2/3 down for 1 second

+- Send '9' to move all 3 linear actuators up fully

+- Send '10' to move all 3 linear actuators down fully